fenago/ml-bootcamp/Lab_6.md

 We've
 learned the basics about decision trees, random forest, and gradient boosting.
-We've learned a lot, but there's much more than we could fit in this chapter.
+We've learned a lot, but there's much more than we could fit in this lab.
 You can explore this topic further by doing the exercises.